zx25ai/5m-data-1.1-intro-data-science/lesson.md

 To help you get started with the CLI, here are some excellent online resources and tutorials:

-- [Terminal Tutor](https://www.terminaltutor.com/tutorial-contents) - For beginners who has never seen a CLI prompt
 - [Ubuntu CLI Tutorial](https://ubuntu.com/tutorials/command-line-for-beginners) - Linux command line for beginners from Ubuntu
+- [Learning the Linux Shell](https://linuxcommand.org/lc3_learning_the_shell.php) - Part 1 of a comprehensive guide to the world of Linux.
-- [Basic Linux Commands (video)](https://www.youtube.com/watch?v=7fs1i7TAMck) - One of the many, many Linux command tutorials you can find on YouTube
+- [Basic Linux Commands (video)](https://www.youtube.com/watch?v=7fs1i7TAMck) - One of the many, many Linux CLI tutorials you can find on YouTube

 ### Please refer to the [installation](./installation.md) file to install the required applications for this module.